aws-samples/amazon-datazone-cdk-example/README.md

     Please update  [project_enviornment_config.json] as follows-->
     1. You can create an Environment Profile for either DataLake or DataWarehouse blueprints which can be configured by the EnvironmentBlueprintIdentifier.
 In addition to this, you can add a Description, AWS Account and Region to which the environment should be deployed.
     2. You can add multiple environments for a single environment profile by updating the Environments field.
 Each environment can have a name, description, and multiple data sources.
-    2. Data source name needs to be updated by updating `DATA_SOURCE_NAME_PLACEHOLDER` and the description by updating `DATA_SOURCE_DESCRIPTION_PLACEHOLDER`.
+    3. Data source name needs to be updated by updating `DATA_SOURCE_NAME_PLACEHOLDER` and the description by updating `DATA_SOURCE_DESCRIPTION_PLACEHOLDER`.
 Please refer to [AWS::DataZone::DataSource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-datazone-datasource.html) for the various fields that you can configure for a data source.
 This would create a data source for the environment.
 Refer [DataZone DataSource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-datazone-datasource.html) for the various fields that can be configured for a data source.
-    3. Please update `EXISTING_GLUE_DB_NAME_PLACEHOLDER` with the existing AWS Glue database name.
+    4. Please update `EXISTING_GLUE_DB_NAME_PLACEHOLDER` with the existing AWS Glue database name in the same AWS account where you are deploying the Amazon DataZone core components with the AWS CDK.
 Please make sure you have at least 1 existing Glue table to publish as a data source within the Amazon Datazone.
 The schedule in the following code is an example to schedule the data source job run in Amazon DataZone; you can change it according to your requirements.

-You can create an Environment Profile for either DataLake or DataWarehouse blueprints which can be configured by the EnvironmentBlueprintIdentifier.
+   5.You can create an Environment Profile for either DataLake or DataWarehouse blueprints which can be configured by the EnvironmentBlueprintIdentifier.
 In addition to this, you can add a Description, AWS Account and Region to which the environment should be deployed.
-   2. You can add Multiple Environments for a single Environment Profile by updating the `Environments` field.
+   6. You can add Multiple Environments for a single Environment Profile by updating the `Environments` field.
 Each environment can have a Name, Description, and multiple Data Sources.

 3. **Project and Project Owners**
    1. You can use [project_config.json](lib%2Fconfig%2Fproject_config.json) for creating new projects.
 Currently, Project Name, Description and Owner can be configured.